Johnny English Reborn: Production

 On 28 March 2007, Atkinson confirmed on Richard & Judy that a script for a second film was being worked on.
 In an interview for Mr. Bean's Holiday, Atkinson also stated that there was quite a moderate chance for a sequel.
 On 8 April 2010, Universal Pictures announced that they were producing a sequel to Johnny English, taking place seven years following the first film.

 In June 2010, it was announced that Daniel Kaluuya had been added to the cast.
 In July 2010, Ben Miller, who featured as the sidekick 'Bough' in Johnny English, said he had not been approached to reprise his role.
 On 10 July 2010, Deadline Hollywood reported that Gillian Anderson would be playing an MI7 secret agent named Pamela Head.

 Filming began on 11 September 2010, in Central London at Cannon Street, with further production scheduled for the week beginning 13 September 2010, at Brocket Hall, Hertfordshire and later in Hawley Woods in Hampshire, Macau and Hong Kong.

 Filming took place on The Mall, London in Central London on 25 September 2010.
 Filming also took place in Kent, along the A299 carriageway and Cliffs End, Ramsgate.
-The "Johnny English Theme" song from the original film is used four times in the score.
-Ben Miller, who played Bough in the previous movie, appeared, but his scenes were cut from the final film.